Enter the Boardroom with Nurole

 office block

-Episode 15 - How seasoned chairs build situational boards with Sir Donald Brydon CBE
+15. Sir Donald Brydon CBE - How seasoned chairs build situational boards

 As a titan of the British financial services industry and a veteran Chair, Sir Donald Brydon has lent his insight to the boards of leading corporations like the Royal Mail and the London Stock Exchange as well as fast-growing FinTech disruptors like PrimaryBid and Tide Holdings.
 Now, he joins Nurole CEO Oliver Cummings to discuss how seasoned Chairs tailor strategy, composition and assessment frameworks to tackle the unique, situational challenges of each board they lead.
 With topics including overboarding, key performance indicators and the differences between boards at different growth stages, this episode will resonate with experienced and aspirant board leaders alike.